Pet Friendly Homes in Boca Raton FL and Pet Restrictions

 The couple decided not to go ahead with the house (not because of the dog.)
 However, if if they had decided to move forward with the purchase, I wouldn't have wanted to be the president of that association.
 He was dead wrong and it was confirmed by management company.
 This wasn't an emotional support dog; this was a true service dog.

 When I hear, 'I can get a letter from my doctor', what can I say.
 That's totally up to you.
 Some communities will accept them; others have extensive applications to fill out.
 I've even seen one where they wanted to see papers that the dog graduated school.
 However, if your dog barks or disturbs a neighbor, rest assured, you will hear about it.
+Not to mention the looks you may get.
+Unfortunately, there is no way to stop that if it happens.

 Who needs the aggravation?
 Why do you want it?
 Why not go to a pet friendly community in Boca Raton FL to begin with? it would make life much easier for you and your beloved pet or pets.